zeinkap/halal-bites-atl/README.md

 To verify data is actually in the Prod database, run this query:
 `DATABASE_URL="PASTE_HERE" npx prisma studio`

-Run these commands to reset, migrate and seed prod database:
+Run these commands to migrate and seed prod database:
-`npm run reset-prod && npm run migrate-prod && npm run seed-prod`
+`npm run migrate-prod && npm run seed-prod`

 ## Contributing